ltw-webdev-1/curriculum/using-markbot.md

       We can scroll through the big list of what’s missing, each error will be described & point to the line of code.

-      In our current code we have two problems:
+      In our current code we have a few problems:

-      1. We don’t have enough commit messages, representative of sloppy code
+      1. We don’t have enough commit messages, representative of sloppy code and poor forethought
       2. The test is expecting “Hello World!” inside our `index.html`
+      3. The website isn’t live online yet—because we haven’t pushed

       *So we need to fix them…*